 Please submit an exercise DYFI report for ShakeOut!

-In Winlink Message > New Message > Select Template > Standard Templates > USGS > DYFI.txt
+In Winlink Message > New Message > Select Template > Standard Templates > USGS > USGS DYFI.txt

 then